 Community Land Rights

-Oxfam’s Community Land Right Program, implemented in partnership with the Kenya Land Alliance and Namati, and funded by DFID’s Security and Justice Innovation Fund, aims to improve land governance and strengthen tenure security at the community level.
-By applying innovative legal empowerment techniques, communities Turkana and Tana River counties are being supported to gain legal protection over their land and natural resources.
+Oxfam’s Community Land Right Program, implemented in partnership with the Kenya Land Alliance and Namati, funded by DFID’s Security and Justice Innovation Fund, was aimed at improving land governance and strengthening tenure security at the community level.
+By applying innovative legal empowerment techniques, communities in Turkana and Tana River counties were supported to gain legal protection over their land and natural resources.
 The project has adopted Namati’s Community Land Protection methodology which is an integrated approach that combines the legal and technical work of mapping and documentation with the local governance work of resolving land conflicts, ensuring intra-community equity, and strengthening mechanisms for accountable and participatory management of land and natural resources.